-In Unlike in the study of D'Alessandro et al. (2021) ; in which it is stated that in periods between 0.83 s and 8.33 s noises are higher in coastal areas with respect to the inland.
-However, in our study, there is , we found no evidence of such a pattern for RAN stations.
-This is consistent with the instrumental noise of the stations being the main source of long period noise associated with accelerometric recordings, as indicated by Cauzzi and Clinton (2013).
+In the study of D'Alessandro et al. (2021), it is stated that in periods between 0.83 s and 8.33 s noises are higher in coastal areas with respect to the inland.
+However, in our study, there is no evidence of such a pattern.
+In Figure 4, there are some areas that follow the pattern found by D'Alessandro et al. (2021), such as in Naples, noise levels are higher than in the stations that

-In Figure 4, there are some areas that follow the pattern found by D'Alessandro et al. (2021), such as in Naples, noise levels are higher than in the stations that are East of Naples inland.
-In 1s only the stations in Naples are in agreement with D'Alessandro et al. (2021) and in our study noise levels are much higher in other parts of Italy.
+- are East of Naples inland.
+In 1 s only the stations in Naples are in agreement with D'Alessandro et al. (2021) and in our study noise levels are much higher in other parts of Italy.
 The same trend can be seen in longer periods (>5 s).
 There are numerous stations located in the Po valley with high noise levels even though they are far away from the sea, and several stations located in the Alps in North West Italy.
 In 0.1 s, we have noisy stations in Po valley, Puglia, and the eastern part of Sicily, where our stations are noisier than the ones analyzed in D'Alessandro et al. (2021).
-However, in short periods our results are in agreement with the study of D'Alessandro et al. (2021) in other parts of Italy.
-Human-made We can conclude that human-made activities dominate the low period periods of the noises noise content and high noise levels can be linked to the activities that are occurring in the area where anthropic anthropogenic sources are present.
+However, in short periods our results are in agreement - 185 with the study of D'Alessandro et al. (2021) in other parts of Italy.
+Human-made activities dominate the low period periods of the noises content and high noise levels can be linked to the activities that are occurring in the area where anthropic sources are present.
 Reduction in human activity can be seen in Figure 6 in which almost all stations have lower noise levels at night with respect to their daytime counterparts.